dgraph-io/dgraph/wiki/content/deploy/index.md

 ### HA Cluster Setup Using Kubernetes

-This setup allows you to run 3 Dgraph Alphas and 3 Zero Servers.
-We start Zero with `--replicas 3` flag, so all data would be replicated on 3 Servers and form 1 server group.
+This setup allows you to run 3 Dgraph Alphas and 3 Dgraph Zeros.
+We start Zero with `--replicas 3` flag, so all data would be replicated on 3 Alphas and form 1 alpha group.

 {{% notice "note" %}} Ideally you should have at least three worker nodes as part of your Kubernetes cluster so that each Dgraph Alpha runs on a separate node.{{% /notice %}}